Q: How much are your stock video footage clips?

 A: While our system generates a receipt that meets the generally accepted standards for accounting in the USA, it may not meet an international client’s specific needs.

-Q: How much are your stock footage clips?
+Q: How much are your stock video footage clips?